This post is part of our honeymoon series. You can read more about it here.

 The tour also visited the Yushima Seidō, Kanda Shrine, Ameyoko Shopping Arcade, and Ueno Park.

-After the tour, we headed over to Odaiba, an artificial island in Tokyo Bay, to check out the oh-so popular instagram spot teamLab Borderless Digital Art Museum.
+After the tour, we headed over to Odaiba, an artificial island in Tokyo Bay, to check out the oh-so popular Instagram spot teamLab Borderless Digital Art Museum.
 Once you start exploring the exhibits, you’ll find this museum is just as cool as it looks online.
 I was surprised by how much time we spent here.
 This museum sells out so buy tickets in advance online.
+Check out my full review here.

 Day 4: Day Trip to Nikko

 There are lots of great day trip opportunities from Tokyo, but we picked Nikko for its scenery, temples, and shrines.
 We were too late to see the fall foliage, but we found Nikko to be one of our favorite parts of the trip.
 Nikko is easy to access with a Japan Rail Pass.
 Highlights include the Shinkyo Bridge, Toshogu Shrine, and Kegon Falls.
-Check out all of the details here.
+Check out all of the details of a day trip to Nikko from Tokyo here.

 Day 5: Gardens, Sushi, and Shinjuku at Night